 - choose up to 3 libraries as ‘my libraries’

-Libraries who wish to activate personalisation should contact the Help Desk with the ‘shared account’ they want it to be activated on.
-Once this has been set up, anyone logging into the ‘shared account’ will see an option to ‘create a personal account.’
-Selecting this option will enable users to create and start using their own account.
+Libraries who wish to activate personal accounts should contact the Help Desk with the ‘shared account’ they want it to be activated on.
+Once an account has been set up to allow the creation of personal accounts, anyone logging into the ‘shared account’ will see the options, ‘Login to your personal account’ or ‘create one now’.
+Selecting ‘create one now’ will enable the user to create their own account for immediate use, choosing their own user-id and password.
 Any searching done by individual users will appear in Libraries Australia usage reports against these logins.

-See Chapter 17 of the Search Manual for more information on personalisation.
+See Chapter 18 of the Search Manual for more information on personal accounts.

 Deep linking enables you to directly search a library OPAC or online bookshop through Libraries Australia.
 To find out more, including how to set your library or bookshop up with this function, see our deep linking page.